-In agriculture, the AGROFERT Group activities comprise a variety of field trials.
-These are part of the field days organized in cooperation with Group companies operating in agriculture.
-The aim of the field days was to demonstrate care for and protection of crops and plants.
-Given the pandemic situation, there were not as many field days organized as in the previous year.
 Agricultural experts from among AGROFERT Group employees also presented their industry knowledge and skills during lectures at the Czech University of Agriculture in Prague, Mendel University in Brno, the Slovak University of Agriculture in Nitra and at career days and workshops.
-In 2021, the teaching was mostly transferred to an online environment; even hands-on learning took place online.
-Even last year's competition "Looking for the Best Young Chemist 2021", of which the AGROFERT Group is a founder and partner, had to be held in an online form.
+In 2022, the teaching was mostly transferred to an online environment; even hands-on learning took place online.
+Even last year's competition "Looking for the Best Young Chemist 2022", of which the AGROFERT Group is a founder and partner, had to be held in an online form.
 Entrepreneurial activities in the field of agricultural production have also long been oriented towards some secondary schools.
-Examples of cooperation include the Secondary School of Agriculture in Cáslav and the Secondary School of Agriculture in Poděbrady.
+Examples of cooperation include the Secondary School of Agriculture in Cáslav and the Secondary School of Agriculture in Poděbrady, Secondary School of Agriculture in Chrudim and many other.
 The research and development activities carried out in the environment of schools and universities yield results, such as agricultural field experiments focusing on innovation in the care for and protection of plants and agricultural crops, and participation in various projects initiated by both the schools and their students.
-In 2021, however, due to the COVID-19 pandemic, these face-to-face meetings were restricted and many of these activities had to be cancelled.
+In 2022, however, due to the continuing COVID-19 pandemic, these face-to-face meetings were restricted and many of these activities had to be cancelled.

-In the field of food production, AGROFERT Group companies focus their research and development on technological development.
+In the field of food production, AGROFERT Group companies focus their research and development particularly on technological development.
 Each food production plant has its own laboratories, and individual food companies within the Group strive for long-term collaboration with universities; partner universities this year include primarily the Czech University of Life Sciences in Prague, Southern Bohemia University in České Budějovice, Brno's Mendel University and the Slovak University of Agriculture in Nitra.

 Representatives of AGROFERT Group companies inevitably participate in the schools' career days, job fairs, or social media networks with the aim of establishing contact with potential future employees and presenting the activities of separate AGROFERT Group companies.
-However, in 2021, all related activities had to take place in the online environment.
-The AGROFERT Group companies adjusted to the requirements and prepared successful online presentations.
+In the first half of 2022, these activities were only carried out online, and only in the second half of the year, in some areas, could they be moved to face-to-face environment.
+The AGROFERT Group companies adjusted to the requirements and presented themselves successfully in all forms.
+The international agricultural fair Země živitetelka (Earth, the Provider), where our experts share their knowledge and experience in a number of areas with the lay and professional public serves as exemplary presentation.